An Experiment in

 Find us by the banks of Bartram's Garden in the Lower Schuylkill River on the followings dates

-5/10, Wednesday - Carolyn Hess will debut SUSPEND, visible from Gray's Ferry
+5/10, Wednesday - Carolyn Hesse will debut SUSPEND, visible from Gray's Ferry

-5/20, Saturday - Jacob Rivkin and Eric Blasco will introduce bio-pools
+5/20, Saturday - during public boating hours, Jacob Rivkin and Eric Blasco will introduce bio-pools

-5/27, Saturday - Joanne Douglas will lead a workshop about using textiles to register change in the tidal environment
+5/27, Saturday - during public boating hours, Joanne Douglas will lead a workshop about using textiles to register change in the tidal environment

 6/3, Saturday - At Bartram's Riverfest, Cecily Anderson will collect input for a map of the changing Lower Schuylkill River